jeffpar/basicdos/blog/_posts/2020-12-12-conception.md

 There's no support in the system for hard errors (eg, the familiar "Abort, Retry, Ignore" prompts).
 Any error, recoverable or otherwise, is reported immediately back to the caller.
-That'll change at some point -- probably after I add support to the CONSOLE driver for "popup" and background display contexts.
+That'll change at some point -- probably after I add support to the Console driver for "popup" and background display contexts.

 #### BIOS Parameter Blocks (BPBs)